-Rezatec is an award winning and now well-established satellite data systems company specialising in earth observation to assist land managers, governments and insurance companies.
+Rezatec is an award winning and now wellestablished satellite data systems company specialising in earth observation to assist land managers, governments and insurance companies.
 For example, it combines satellite ground observation data with weather information by applying agro-meteorological and biophysical modelling to accurately forecast and optimise crop yields.
 Rezatec is developing a crop production management tool to address the biggest challenge in agriculture: producing more food sustainably with less resource.
-It provides analytical data products and decision support through a web-based "Life Platform" designed to improve the technical, economic and environmental efficiency of production systems per crop, per field and per grower.
+It provides analytical data products and decision support through a web-based platform designed to improve the technical, economic and environmental efficiency of production systems per crop, per field and per grower.

-Particular areas of knowledge and expertise of Rezatec on this project include www.booker-tate.co.uk
+Particular areas of knowledge and expertise of Rezatec on this project include:

-- Analysing earth observation data and combining this with other data sources through its 'Life Platform' to support management decision making - Tailoring the user interface to different end users e.g. growers; processors; retailers; traders; advice, input and equipment providers; and government, so that the information provide to each meets their specific needs.
+- Analysing earth observation data and combining this with other data sources through its platform to support management decision making - Tailoring the user interface to different end users e.g. growers; processors; retailers; traders; advice, input and equipment providers; and government, so that the information provide to each meets their specific needs.